TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 that fetches things from one underlying part and feeds it to some other part: Code that "glues" framework functionality together.

-Good examples are often Extbase MVC controller actions: A typical controller usually does not do much more than fetching some objects from a repository just to assign them to the view.
+Good examples are often `Extbase`:pn: MVC controller actions: A typical controller usually does not do much more than fetching some objects from a repository just to assign them to the view.
 There is no benefit in adding a unit test for this: A unit test can't do much more than verifying some specific framework methods are actually called.
 It thus needs to mock the object dependencies to only verify some